 With noiseless tread the death angel enters our homes and ofttimes takes from us our fairest flower, and so it was on the night of Aug.
 13, 1909 when little Ruby way ... was taken from the loving care of a fond mother.
 [She] was sick only two days with congestion.
 But let the bleeding hearts be comforted, for the Savior said, "Suffer the little children to come unto me, for of such is the kingdom of God."
 And King David said when his darling boy was taken from him, "He can not come back to me, but I can go to him" Your little angel has escaped the sorrows and disappointments of this world, dear parents; and let his thought console you, that she is now "safe in the arms of Jesus."

-The Emenhisers moved from Texas to Arkansas in about 1918, a year or two after their youngest son was born.
-They made their home along Route 6 near Jonesboro.
+The Emenhisers relocated from Texas to a farm in Arkansas in about 1918, a year or two after their youngest son was born.
+When the federal census enumeration was made in 1920, they family dwelled in Jonesboro, Craighead County, AR.
+Their residence was along Route 6.

 Minnie passed away on April 10, 1923, at the age of 47.
 The local newspaper reported the cause of her death as rheumatism.
 She was laid to rest in Pine Hill Cemetery in Jonesboro, following a funeral ceremony led by Rev. Leach.

-William outlived Minnie by 18 years, and got married again, to Annie Pierce.
-Many said the marriage would not last, and in fact it did not.
-Annie apparently did not like country living in Arkansas, and he disliked residing in town.
+William outlived Minnie by 18 years, and married again in Jonesboro on Dec.
+28, 1926 to Annie Pierce ( ? - ? ).
+Many said the marriage would not last, and in fact they were right.
+Annie apparently did not enjoy country living in Arkansas, and he disliked residing in town.

-Widowed, William moved back to Indiana in about 1929 to live with his eldest daughter, "one mile south of New Haven on the Green road," said a local newspaper.
+Widowed, William moved back to Indiana in about 1929 to live with his daughter, Nancy Delilah Dager, "one mile south of New Haven on the Green road," said a local newspaper.

-He died there in 1941, at the age of 81.
+Burdened with coronary heart disease, he died back in the Dager residence in New Haven on Nov.
+3, 1941, at the age of 81.
+The Muncie Evening Press printed an obituary, referring to him as a "former Muncie resident."
 At the time of William's death, he had a combined 37 grandchildren and 19 great-grandchildren.
-William is buried at the Antioch Lutheran Cemetery at Hoagland, near Fort Wayne, Allen County, IN.
+William is buried at the Antioch Lutheran Cemetery at Hoagland, near Fort Wayne, Allen County.

 ~ Son Orville Owen Emenhiser ~